-World War II Newspaper Assignment
+World War II Newspaper Assignment to be worked on Day 5 also.

-Using the storyline titles below from the video, students will work in pairs or alone to write a concise 2 to 4 paragraph news story about the event or topic.
+Using the storyline titles below from the video, students will work in pairs to write a concise 2 to 4 paragraph news story about the event or topic.
 Be sure to include a creative title for your article, date and a picture.